-This study set out to prove the theory that convenience store robbers used a selection process before choosing targets and therefore could be deterred by making a c-store less attractive to them.
+This study set out to prove the theory that convenience store robbers used a selection process before choosing targets and therefore could be deterred by making a C-store less attractive to them.

 Convenience Store Security: Robbery Prevention at 7-Eleven

-As a result of the findings published in the WBSI study, an entire robbery prevention program was developed by Southland Corporation (7-Eleven Stores) and was implemented into approximately 6500 convenience stores nationwide beginning in 1976.
+As a result of the findings published in the WBSI study, an entire robbery prevention program was developed by Southland Corporation (7-Eleven Stores) and was implemented in approximately 6500 convenience stores nationwide beginning in 1976.